 - Empirical research using VDA or related approaches

 - Computational image and video analysis

 - Alternative methodological approaches for analyzing video data

 The lists below are non-exhaustive.
-Please contact us if you have conducted VDA-type research and would like to share a link to your paper through this website.
+Please contact us if you have conducted VDA-type research or written on VDA-related methodology, and would like to share a link to your paper through this website.

 Methodology & Guidelines

 Aspelin, Jonas (2023).
 “Microscopic relational analysis: a method for researching the teacher-student relationship.”
 International Journal of Research & Method in Education 46(1): 56-69.

 Beauchamp, Gary, Chantelle Haughton, Cheryl Ellis, Siân Sarwar, Jacky Tyrie, Dylan Adams & Sandra Dumitrescu (2019): “Using video to research outdoors with young children.”
 In Using Innovative Methods in Early Years Research, edited by Zeta Brown & Helen Perkins.
 London: Routledge.